Orlys/SpotifyLyricsNET/README.md

 - .NET Framework 4.6.1 or newer
 - NuGet HtmlAgilityPack 1.7.0 package

-# Current features
+# Changelog

+>v0.2.3:
+>- Added support for themes: light, dark
+>- Improved and fixed UI
+>- The window position and size are now saved and restored at launch
+>- The "Always on Top" status is now saved and restored at launch
+>- Fixed lyrics formatting
+>- Fixed song title parser

+>v0.1.0:
+>- First public version
-- Find the song title and author of the current playing song on Spotify
+>- Find the song title and author of the current playing song on Spotify
-- Search and get the lyrics from Musixmatch
+>- Search and get the lyrics from Musixmatch
-- Change lyrics if the found one are wrong (move through search results)
+>- Change lyrics if the found one are wrong (move through search results)
-- Source available in two languages: C# and VB.NET
+>- Source available in two languages: C# and VB.NET

-# Planned features
+## Planned features
 - Support for other lyrics sources
 - Improved UI and fixed loading glithces
 - Improved performance